 The RHS, Kew, Natural History Museum and some universities are in possession of some of the earliest recorded specimens which are still used to this day for plant research.

-Situated in the RHS garden at Wisley, this is the largest herbarium dedicated to ornamental plants in the UK.
-It is home to many plants collected in National Plant Collections and aims to have a specimen from every garden plant in the UK.
+The Herbarium is situated in the Hilltop Centre at RHS Wisley, this is the largest herbarium dedicated to ornamental plants in the UK.
+It is home to many plants collected from National Plant Collections and aims to have a specimen from every garden plant in the UK.

 The Herbarium team welcome samples from collection holders.
 If a specimen is to be preserved, it is of utmost importance that the plant is correctly identified and collection holders are often the best placed to do so for their chosen plant group.